 Editor’s Note: As part our editorial review process for this blog post, we looked around for folks who could provide some perspective on this advice.
 We came across this video, from a top SQL DBA, who shared how he built his freelance business on Upwork into a solid six figure business.
 If you’re interested in this opportunity, his video testimonial is worth watching.
 He does provide documentation and screenshots to back up his claims.
 He started at a lower hourly rate and built it up.

 To be fair, there are also many videos out there blasting the Upwork platform.
 At the risk of completely dismissing their feedback, I did notice that many of these videos (and bloggers) had three common elements:

 - Burned-out on freelancing in general

-The harsh reality of entry level / general labor gigs is you’re competing with a really big pool of people who are willing to do them.
+The harsh reality of entry level / general labor gigs is you’re competing with a really big pool of remote workers who are willing to take low paying jobs.
 And you’re basically a cost-center for the hiring employer.
 So expect to get beaten up on price.
 A Lot.
 Because the buyer has alternatives.
 This sucks, by the way, which tends to make people rather salty about the experience.
 Burnout happens quickly when you’re not having fun and not getting paid too much for your troubles.

-Reputation and paying your dues matters as well here.
+Reputation (past client ratings) and paying your dues matters as well here.
 Heed the advice about building up a strong profile.
-It takes time to build up your reputation, connections, and expertise.
+It takes time to build up your reputation, connections, and expertise on a freelance platform .
 If you’re going to play, be ready to invest the time and patience required to win.

 I suspect part of the formula for success here is knowing how to play the right game, focusing your efforts on skills that are critical to the buyer’s success rather than a lowest cost task to be outsourced.
 Being willing to invest the time required to level up on the platform.
 And using this to command higher rates and respect.